Juel-IT-Security/CodexCrafters/docs/TUTORIALS.md

 - **Understanding the Platform** - Learn how the existing code works
 - **Building New Features** - Add meaningful expansions to the platform

+## 🌐 Interactive Documentation System

+### Web-Based Documentation Viewer
+Access the complete documentation system at `/docs` in the application.
+This interactive viewer provides:

+- **Dynamic Content Discovery** - Automatically scans and organizes all documentation files
+- **Interactive Code Blocks** - Copy individual lines or entire code sections with one click
+- **Real-Time Statistics** - Shows total tutorials and documentation files available
+- **Responsive Navigation** - Browse through organized content sections with ease

+### Learning Benefits
+The documentation viewer transforms static markdown files into an interactive learning experience, making it easier to follow tutorials and implement code examples directly in your projects.

 ## Quick Links

 ### Understanding How It's Built